 Learn who works in teams to maintain the good health of the animals!

-Whether it's the Zoo director, the head of veterinary services, the animal services coordinator, animal health technicians, or approximately twenty zookeepers, they all have a passion for the same goal: the welfare of each and every animal species at the Zoo de Granby.
+Whether it's the Zoo director, the head of animal care services, the coordinators or animal care technicians, they all have a passion for the same goal: the welfare of each and every animal species at the Zoo de Granby.
 And they work in summer, spring, fall and winter.